Hello Dr. Bailey,

 The bottom line is that there are so many reasons to use a retinoid product that I prescribe them abundantly!
 Remember, however, if you are using a prescription product, it is your prescribing doctor that is 100% in charge of how you use the medicine, including the steps you use to reduce or prevent irritation.

-To help lower the risk of retinoid irritation and retinoid dermatitis, I counsel patients to “start low and work slow” to incorporate a retinoid into their skin care routine.
+- To help lower the risk of retinoid irritation and retinoid dermatitis, I counsel my patients to "start low and work slow" when they add a retinoid to their skin care routine.
 This is because skin has to adjust to retinoid therapy.
-All other products used often need to be adjusted for sensitive skin to tolerate a retinoid.

 This advice applies to ALL retinoids.
 In my practice, I have patients on different forms of retinoid skin care products because both prescription and non-prescription products work well.
-Many people choose to use our non-prescription Retinol Intensive Night Cream for its convenience and because many people find it less irritating than Retin-A. Both I and my aesthetician incorporate our Retinol Cream into skin care routines as a night cream.
+Many people choose to use our non-prescription Retinol Intensive Night Cream for its convenience and because many people find it less irritating than Retin-A. My aesthetician and I incorporate our Retinol Cream into skin care routines as a night cream.
 Remember that retinoids are inactivated on contact with light, so they should be applied right before bed for the best results.

-Complexion Correcting Products: With retinoid use, I add water-binding and irritation-fighting products such as my Instantly Luminous Serum and my Green Tea Antioxidant Power of Three Cream.
+I help fight skin dehydration and irritation by add water-binding and irritation-fighting products such as my Instantly Luminous Multi-Action Serum and my Green Tea Antioxidant Skin Therapy.
 The combination helps to soothe early irritation.
 These are applied right after cleansing skin in the morning.
 At night, the correcting step is the retinol product which can be applied after the Serum and Green Tea or alone.

 Sun Protection is critical, and the last product applied every day!!
 Makeup, if used, goes on top and is NOT a substitute for sunscreen.
-Pick the right sunscreen matched for your complexion and product preferences using my sunscreen guide which helps you see the important characteristics that matter when choosing the sunscreen that is right for you.
+Pick the right sunscreen matched for your complexion and product preferences.

-With retinoid use, I stress building a complete routine because, using one product alone, is not as powerful as using supporting products if you want good results.
-Patients and clients in our office tell us every day how happy they are with their complexion once they start using retinoids along with their complete skin care routine.
+With retinoid use, I stress building a Complete Skin Care Routine.
+Using just one retinoid product alone will not get you the same level of results.
+You need to build a routine made of supporting products to help your skin tolerate retinoids.
+Patients and clients in our office tell us every day how happy they are with their complexion once they start using retinoids along with their Complete Skin Care Routine.
 Interestingly, the more years they use the retinoids, the more obvious it is that retinoids really do slow skin aging.

 Best wishes with your retinoid therapy!